 The Tiny Tiger model 350 used a different style muffler.
 Or search on epay for 2 stroke muffler and maybe adapt one.

-Tiny Tiger Problem
+Tiny Tiger pump function

 in Ohlsson and Rice